 Note: you will not necessarily see a difference between a sticky and slippery rubber coating.
 You must feel it.
 Even a super sticky rubber surface might look shiny, if it has not been used very often.
 If it feels sticky, its good – no need for cleaning.

 To remove any residue or possible contamination with fat, grease or oil, you may clean the rubber surface with:

-- Cleaning solvent (benzine)
+- Cleaning solvent (benzine) on a clean cloth.

-- Silicone remover
+- Silicone remover on a clean cloth.